raydred/chrome-fix-for-odd-user32-dll-error-win11/README.md

 Ok fine!
 So what I've been able to gather is, User32.dll is causing a fault with Chrome and won't allow it to launch for whatever reason.
 I'm not a windows programmer, so I'm at a loss to understand the nuances of the error.

-However, if you rename the ==chrome.exe== binary, to something else, it would work.
+However, if you rename the == chrome.exe == binary, to something else, it would work.
 But here's the issue *that* caused.

 If you wanted chrome to update, it would fail. and get all weird.
 So I had a brilliant IDEA!
 If you copy the binary, with an underscore preceding the name, then create a symbolic link of "chrome.exe" ==> "_chrome.exe", then the update works, everthing works, until the browser gets updated again...